HamedHojatian/HBF-Net/README.md

 # Unsupervised_Learning_HBF_mMIMO

-Unsupervised Deep Learning for Massive MIMO Hybrid Beamforming
+In this repository you can find the simulation source code for paper title "Unsupervised Deep Learning for Massive MIMO Hybrid Beamforming".